 The Fllo can be installed forward facing with either the vehicle seat belt and lockoffs or the lower anchors.

-Clek recommends the use of the top tether whenever possible for forward facing installations.
+Clek recommends using the top tether whenever possible for forward facing installations.
 The top tether is required when the Fllo is installed with a lap-only seat belt and when it’s installed with a lap/shoulder belt for a child who weighs more than 40 pounds.

 To convert the Fllo from rear facing to forward facing mode, the recline foot must be moved to the forward facing position and the lower anchors must be either stored (if installing with a vehicle seat belt) or moved to the forward facing belt path.
 To install the seat forward facing, the lower anchor connector webbing must be moved from the rear facing position to the forward facing position.
 Remove the strap on the right side of the seat (when facing the seat) then thread it through the forward facing belt path.